Tyrod Taylor: Houston Texans

 On March 22, 2021, Taylor signed a one-year contract with the Houston Texans.
-He was reunited with Texans' new head coach David Culley, who previously coached Taylor as the quarterbacks coach with the Buffalo Bills in 2017.
-On September 6, 2021, head coach David Culley announced Taylor the Week 1 starting quarterback due to legal issues regarding starting quarterback Deshaun Watson.
-In his first start with the Texans, Taylor finished 21-of-33 for 291 yards and two touchdowns along with 41 rushing yards in a 37–21 upset victory over the Jacksonville Jaguars.
-In Week 2, against the Cleveland Browns, Taylor suffered a hamstring injury in the first half and was replaced by rookie quarterback Davis Mills for the rest of the game.
-He was placed on injured reserve on September 21.
-He was activated on November 6.
-During the team's Week 13 game against the Indianapolis Colts, Taylor was benched in the third quarter in favor of Mills; Taylor finished the game 5-of-13 for 45 yards with an interception.
-Houston would go on to lose the game 31–0, the team's second shutout loss of the season.
-On December 10, Culley announced Mills will be the starter for the rest of the season.
+He was reunited with Texans' new head coach David Culley, who previously coached Taylor as the quarterbacks coach with the Bills in 2017.

+In Week 1, Taylor started against the Jacksonville Jaguars due to legal issues with Deshaun Watson.
+Taylor finished 21-of-33 for 291 yards and two touchdowns along with 41 rushing yards in a 37–21 upset win.
+In the next game against the Browns, Taylor suffered a hamstring injury in the first half and was replaced by rookie quarterback Davis Mills for the rest of the game.
+He was placed on injured reserve on September 21, with Mills being named as starter, and reactivated on November 6.

+In Week 13 against the Colts, Taylor was benched in the third quarter in favor of Mills.
+Taylor finished the game 5-of-13 for 45 yards with an interception.
+Houston lost 31–0 for the team's second shutout loss of the season (the first being in Week 4 against the Bills, 40–0).

+On December 10, Culley announced that Mills would be the starter for the remainder of the season.

 New York Giants

+2022 season

 On March 17, 2022, Taylor signed a two-year contract worth $11 million with the New York Giants.
-Taylor made his regular season in the game debut at quarterback in the third quarter of the fourth game of the season, during which he was concussed and was subsequently put into NFL concussion protocol.
-It was his fourth concussion in five years.
-He had come into play in the second half to replace the Giants' starter Daniel Jones who had just sustained a sprained ankle.
+In Week 4, he made his Giants debut in the third quarter against the Chicago Bears, replacing starter Daniel Jones who sustained a sprained ankle.
+However, ten minutes later, Taylor was concussed in the fourth quarter and Jones was put back in.
+The former was put in NFL concussion protocol for the fourth time in five years.